Am I able to complete the program part time?

 How many classes will I take each year?

 Typically, you will take four to six classes per year—two to three classes per term—depending on your selected method area.
-For sample schedules and program plans for Reduced Residency students, go to our Student Handbook.
+For sample schedules and program plans for One-Year Residency for Working Professionals (Reduced Residency) students, go to our Student Handbook.